JAWAI TANGARAN COASTAL MANGROVE AND MIXED FORESTS ECOSYSTEM

 The Jawai Tangaran Coastal Mangrove and Mixed Forests ecosystem is home to a diverse range of wildlife, including several bird and reptile species with varying conservation status.
 Among the notable species is the Long-tailed Macaque (Macaca fascicularis), which is currently classified as Endangered (EN).
 The Oriental Darter (Anhinga melanogaster) and the White-bellied Sea-Eagle (Haliaeetus leucogaster) are both Near Threatened (NT), indicating that these species are at risk and require monitoring.

-Tree Species of the most critically endangered species in the area is the Mata Buaya (Bruguiera hainesii), which is classified as Critically Endangered (CR).
+Tree species of the most critically endangered species in the area is the Mata Buaya (Bruguiera hainesii), which is classified as Critically Endangered (CR).
 This species is at extreme risk of extinction and requires urgent protection measures to ensure its survival.
 Another significant species is the Yellow Mangrove (Ceriops decandra), which is listed as Near Threatened (NT).
 While not as critically endangered as Mata Buaya, this species still faces threats that could potentially lead to its decline The majority of the mangrove species in the Teluk Kramat Peatland are classified as Least Concern (LC), indicating that they are currently not at significant risk of extinction.
 These include common species like the Bakau Kurap (Rhizophora mucronata), Pidada (Sonneratia alba), and Grey Mangrove (Avicennia marina).
 Other species such as the White Mangrove (Avecennia alba), Indian Mangrove (Avicennia officinalis), and the Spurred Mangrove (Rhizophora mucronata) also fall into this category, suggesting a relatively stable population.

 Threats